Mainland Travel Permit for Hong Kong and Macao Resident: Issues faced by foreign passport holders

 Besides BN(O) status, British citizenship and Chinese nationality, many residents of Hong Kong have obtained citizenship in countries such as Australia, Canada, or the United States.
 If they have not made a "declaration of change of nationality" at the Immigration Department of Hong Kong, they are regarded by the Chinese authorities as Chinese nationals.
 In this case, they can use their Home Return Permits to enter Mainland China instead of their foreign passports.
-Under the master nationality rule, persons who hold Chinese nationality are not entitled to foreign consular protection in China.
+They are not entitled to foreign consular protection in China.
 As of 2025, permanent residents of Hong Kong who do not have Chinese citizenship are allowed to apply for a permit to visit the Mainland China for up to 90 days, for everything other than to work, study, or claim benefits.

 Incidents

 Ching Cheong

 In 2005, Ching Cheong, a Hong Kong-based journalist of the Singapore-based newspaper The Straits Times, was arrested by the Chinese Ministry of State Security and was accused of stealing "state secrets".
 The correspondent entered Mainland China with his Home Return Permit while holding a BN(O) passport.
 Since he is both a Chinese national, a British National (Overseas), as well as a permanent resident of Singapore, organisations like the Hong Kong Journalists' Association and Reporters Without Borders, urged the British Foreign Secretary Jack Straw to intervene.
 The British Foreign and Commonwealth Office said it had no plans to comment on the case.
 British officials have indicated that if there were any representations to be made, they would take place behind the scenes.
 A London spokesperson confirmed: "We can offer consular assistance but we cannot interfere in the legal affairs of another country."
 The Chinese Central People's Government never recognized any British National (Overseas) status, and stated that its nationals from Hong Kong cannot enjoy foreign consular protection on Chinese soil on the basis of holding foreign passports.
 The Foreign Secretary of the United Kingdom stated that "Mr Ching is a British National (Overseas) passport holder and we have pressed the central authorities for information on the circumstances of his arrest and will continue to seek consular access as a matter of urgency, which so far has been denied."
 There were other cases that the British Government was asked to assist BN(O) passport holders detained in Mainland China.